 - PayPal Finance (£1,626.67 remaining)

 Total to be paid: £5,712.09

 Run Five Design Sprints with The Familiar

 This year, I plan to run at least FIVE Design Sprints with The Familiar.
-If you’re company or app could benefit from solving a big problem in a short timer frame, let me know and help me reach this target.
+If your company or app could benefit from solving a big problem in a short time frame, let me know and help me reach this target.

 Health and Well-being Goals

 My current health and well-being goals are:

 I’ve taken steps to start a weight management programme that focuses on exercise, diet, and mental wellbeing.

 My current life-long learning and ongoing development goals are:

 Transition to part-time Open University